 Don’t get me wrong, I don’t mean to single out the Post Office.
 They certainly aren’t alone in this thinking.
 When the airlines were in trouble during the midst of the recession, one of the first things Delta did was cut service by removing certain juices from their menu.
 People complained and they wound up putting them back on their menu a couple of months later.

 It’s a lot like apple shopping.
 When you are looking at two apples but you only need one, you are always going to choose the shinier one without the bruise, right?
 It’s just common sense.
-If you’re running a business, the lesson is simple.
+If you’re running a business an EIN number is a must, the lesson is simple.
 Make sure your apple is the shiniest one with the least bruises.
 Make sure you distinguish your business by surprising your customer with excellence rather than disappointing them with less service.

 How does this principle apply to individual customer service standards?
 Simple.
 Be the shiny apple.